-Turo does not require you to have your own personal insurance coverage in order to use our marketplace.
+Turo does not require you to have your own personal insurance coverage in order rent a car on our marketplace.
 If you have insurance, liability insurance offered via Turo will supplement your existing coverage.
 Alternatively, some owners on Turo have opted to decline a Turo protection package where they are able to offer commercial rental insurance directly to travelers.
 Travelers who rent those vehicles are subject to the owner’s commercial insurance policy instead, and waive Turo’s protection.

-This liability policy generally does NOT cover medical expenses (“PIP”, in insurance industry-speak) and “Uninsured” or “Underinsured Motorist” (“UM/UIM”) -- in most cases these coverages are rejected, or are applicable only to the minimum amount required in the state where the car is registered (in some states, that amount is zero).
-If you are interested in or have questions about additional coverage, you should consult your insurance professional.
+Where you receive a protection package via Turo in the US and select Canadian provinces, the liability policy available to you generally does NOT cover medical expenses (“PIP”, in insurance industry-speak) and “Uninsured” or “Underinsured Motorist” (“UM/UIM”) -- in most cases these coverages are rejected, or are applicable only to the minimum amount required in the state where the car is registered (in some states, that amount is zero).
+If you are interested in, or have questions about additional coverage, you should consult your insurance professional.